AgileDataScienceUB/ADS2/web-application/README.md

 To test the Flask API manually, navigate to http://localhost:8081/api/test

+Also, you can check the data is correctly served by accesing: http://localhost:8081/api/flats_rental/neighborhoods

 #### Angular2 Frontend

 All the dependencies have been added from CDN